Chamomile flower recipes using dried flowers

 Carpet deodorizer - Mix bicarbonate of soda, dried lavender and dried thyme, shake on floor, leave overnight and hoover up (also has disinfectant properties).

-Check out James great new book for many more recipes, plus further details on the ones shown above, and safety measures.
+Check out James great book for many more recipes, plus further details on the ones shown above, and safety measures.